shaladdle/hgen/README.md

 ```

 The guards themselves are generated using the path to the root of the project.
 So if your header file is foo/bar/baz.h, your header guard will look like __FOO_BAR_BAZ_H_.

+Features I Want
+====
+- Add some config options, like default author
+- Add some command line flags, so you can specify more explicitly how things
+  will end up (module name, author, include commented header guard after #endif)